clux/magic-forest/README.md

 Lands bang in the middle of the two python implementations.
 Solid effort for having to implement its own duplicate element filter.

 It's also a clean functional solution.
 Historically native loops have been faster than stuff like `reduce`, but on node 6, using `forEach` with a correctly sized `new Array(3*forests.length)` as a starting point in `mutate` actually turned out to be quite detrimental to performance (14->18s).

+Using `Set` in the `reduce` is an option, but this caused my node to dump core after using all my heap memory.

 #### Go
 This version feels very similar to python.